Coronavirus: Silence shrouds streets in cities across Italy, France and Spain

 "Scientists are telling us that the outbreak has not reached its peak, these weeks will be the most risky, and the maximum precaution is needed," Conte said, explaining that the lockdown's results will be seen in a few weeks.

-Authorities have filed complaints for 20,00 people for violating the lockdown, according to the Ministry of the Interior.
+Authorities have filed complaints against 20,000 people for violating the lockdown, according to the Ministry of the Interior.

+The total number of coronavirus cases in Italy rose to 27,980 Monday, including the dead and recovered, the country's Department of Civil Protection chief, Angelo Borrelli, said.

 Spain enacted a partial lockdown Saturday night as the country tries to stem the outbreak.
-People are only allowed to leave their home to go work, to the pharmacy or a hospital.
+People are only allowed to leave their homes to go to work, the pharmacy or a hospital.

-After Nelson’s school shut down on Wednesday, she spent most of her time in her local park with friends, but even that closed on Saturday.
+After Nelson’s school shut down Wednesday, she spent most of her time in her local park with friends, but even that closed Saturday.

 “Almost everyone has a balcony and that’s our only way to get sun, so everyone pops out on their balcony all day long.
 There’s singing, playing music and dancing,” she said.
 “We are trying to survive through this without dying of boredom.”